laminas-api-tools/api-tools-doctrine-querybuilder/README.md

 Custom MappingTypes
 -------------------

-In case you have [custom mapping types](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/custom-mapping-types.html) configured you can substitute the TypeCaster with your own implementation.
+In case you have [custom mapping types](https://www.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/custom-mapping-types.html) configured, you can substitute the supplied `Laminas\ApiTools\Doctrine\QueryBuilder\Filter\TypeCastInterface` implementation with your own implementation.

+As an example, given a custom type caster implentation as follows:

 ```php
 namespace My\Custom;